Mario Party 7: Gameplay

 Depending on which space a player lands on during a board game, they can gain or lose coins or initiate a minigame involving a non-playable character, such as Donkey Kong (DK), Koopa Kid, or Bowser.
 A minigame is automatically played every time each player has taken a turn, with the colors of the spaces players land on determining whether the minigame is a four-player free-for-all, two against two, or three against one.
 For performing well in minigames, players can earn coins, which can be used to purchase items to hinder other players.
-Orbs, items introduced in Mario Party 5 as "capsules", can be purchased at shops or collected on certain spaces during board games.
-An orb's effects can be self-inflicted, such as allowing the player to roll more than one die in a single turn.
+Orbs, items introduced in Mario Party 5 (2003) as "capsules", can be purchased at shops or collected on certain spaces during board games.
+An orb's effects can be self-inflicted, such as allowing a player to roll more than one die in a single turn.
 The effects can also be directed toward a rival, such as deducting coins, orbs, or a Star; these items may then be given to the player who used the orb.
 The latter type of orb can be placed up to five spaces behind or ahead of the player, and its effects are triggered when another player lands on or passes the space.
 Some orbs can be used only by certain characters.

-Mario Party 7s single-player mode, Solo Cruise, differs from Party Cruise in that the player competes against one other character, controlled by either a human player or AI, to complete a set of tasks for each board.
+Another game mode, Solo Cruise, differs from Party Cruise in that a player competes against one other character, controlled by either a human player or AI, to complete a set of tasks for each board.
 The objectives differ from the ones in Party Cruise, such as having to collect a specific number of Stars or possess a certain number of coins upon reaching a space.
 Once a player has completed all six boards, they are added to the rankings section, which shows the players who took the fewest turns to finish them.

-Like Mario Party 6, Mario Party 7 makes use of the GameCube Microphone in multiple minigames.
+Like Mario Party 6 (2004), Mario Party 7 makes use of the GameCube Microphone in multiple minigames.